-Not only knowing the hiragana but also learning Kanji is really important, I think.
-Equally important, it is very principal to know the meaning of the phrase Gochisousama from its Kanji.
+Not only knowing the hiragana, but also learning the kanji is really important, I think.
+It is also very important to know the meaning of the phrase Gochisousama from its kanji.
 The kanji of Gochisousama is ご馳走様 (Go Chisou Sama).
-Let’s break down each character’s meaning as follows:
+Let’s break down the meaning of each character as follows:

 - (1)ご or 御 (go) is an expression of respect (honorific prefix O or Go).

 - (2)馳走 (Chisou) originally from the phrase 「馬で走り回る (uma de hashirimawaru)」means to run around on a horse.

 In the ancient past, people had to ride horses and hunt for ingredients to prepare food.
 It took a lot of effort to select and threaten the ingredients to prepare hospitality dishes.
 Unlike today, we can easily buy ingredients in stores.
 The Kanji ご馳走様 (Gochisousama) shows deep appreciation, respect, and gratitude for the efforts of these people.

 According to various sources, the phrase Gochisousama began to be used as a greeting after meals in the latter half of the Edo period.
 It was during this period that the basic modern Japanese food cultures were formed.
 What kind of cultures?

 They were the establishment of the three-meals-a-day eating style, the birth of gourmet food (sushi, tempura, and soba), and the development of eating out culture (eating in restaurants and izakaya) as well as custom foods.

 As I said before, the kanji of Gochisousama have a very beautiful meaning.
 It represents appreciation and respect for the people who rode horses and worked hard to prepare food.
 It is the same today.